eightyfive/laravel-autoroute/README.md

 ### Custom compact syntax

-You can customize your own shorthand syntax in your own `MyRouteNamer::getUses(string $compact)` implementation.
+You can customize the shorthand syntax by implementing `RouteNamerInterface::getUses(string $compact)`.